ghostsnglitter/Game-Dev-Library/Articles/3_2_PreProduction.md

 <a name="managing-risks"></a>
 ## 3. Managing Risks

 With a first draft of the Game Design Document, you can begin an iterative process of testing and refining the design.
-The approach for this is characterized by finding and minimizing risks (3.1 [`Risk Analysis`](#risk-analysis)), more often than not through the creation of working prototypes (3.2 [`Prototyping`](#prototyping)).
+The approach for this is characterized by finding and minimizing risks (see 3.1 [`Risk Analysis`](#risk-analysis)), more often than not through the creation of working prototypes (see 3.2 [`Prototyping`](#prototyping)).

 <a name="risk-analysis"></a>
 ### 3.1 Risk Analysis